jaola2987/Github-search/README.md

 ## Live Demo

-The application is deployed on Vercel / Onrender.
+The application is deployed on Vercel https://github-search-lsgqqu1zu-volha-ivanovas-projects.vercel.app/.

 ## Features